Every state’s favourite fast food chain: the ultimate list

 Wyoming: Little Shop of Burgers, Casper

-This quirky horror movie–themed restaurant claims to make food ‘so good it’s scary’, and Wyoming locals certainly agree, traveling from all over the state to taste its delicious creations.
+This quirky horror movie–themed restaurant claims to make food ‘so good it’s scary,’ and Wyoming locals certainly agree, traveling from all over the state to taste its delicious creations.
 The Parmesan cheese and garlic–soaked Munster Fries and The Sticky Icky hamburger, topped with chunky peanut butter, peach jelly, and Cheddar cheese, are particularly popular.
-Reviewers also love the gothic decor (Edgar Allan Poe’s The Raven poem is even written on the bathroom wall), friendly service, and affordable prices.
+Reviewers also love the gothic design (Edgar Allan Poe’s The Raven poem is even written on the bathroom wall), as well as the friendly service and affordable prices.

-Now discover where to find the best cheeseburger in every state
+Now discover the most historic fast food joint in every state